Skip to main content

 1021 #[must_use]

-1028 /// The inputs do not need to be unit vectors however they must be non-zero.
+1029 /// The input does not need to be a unit vector however it must be non-zero.

 1035